Ontario Highway 413: Impacts and environmental concerns

 The highway has attracted criticism from municipalities, politicians, campaign groups and the public regarding its potential impacts.

 Environmental groups have criticised the significant impact that the highway would have on the environment.
 In addition to increasing air pollution and greenhouse gas emissions, opponents claim the highway would disrupt woodlands, waterways, wetlands, wildlife habitats and species at risk.

 The highway will travel through both the Greenbelt, the Whitebelt (an area of land left unprotected from development when the Greenbelt was established in 2005) and the Humber and Credit watersheds.

 According to the Toronto and Region Conservation Authority, the highway would specifically impact 85 waterways, 220 wetlands, 10 different species at risk and hundreds of acres of vulnerable wildlife habitat.
+According to a study commissioned by Environmental Defence, 29 species at risk were found along the proposed highway.